-Red wine and bacon turn this inviting dish into an irresistible hybrid of rich boeuf bourguignon and classic pot roast.
+The additions of red wine and bacon turn this winter dish into an irresistible hybrid between a rich boeuf bourguignon and a classic pot roast.

 Equipment